McStasMcXtrace/McCode/INSTALL/Windows/README.md

-# This directory contains packages for McStas 2.5 on Windows 64 bit systems
+# Installation of McStas 2.5 on Windows 64 bit systems

 ## IMPORTANT A: